bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/ReadOnly-Send-via-GET/README.md

 The EMS bus is controlled by the bus master, which is the UBA.
 Every bus device has its own bus address.<br>
 The bus master continuously polls known bus addresses.<br>
 If you want to read or write a certain register of a bus device (f.i. the UBA or the thermostat), you need to wait until you are polled and then you have a short window to send your request.
 The other device will then respond to your request.<br>
+The device we emulate is the Buderus service key, which has address 0x0B.<br> So you need to wait with your request until the bus master polls device ID 0x0B.<br>
 There are several functions in the sketch that help you read and write registers.<br>However, depending on what you intend to accomplish you need to use the functions to implement it.
 The sketch does not magically set the temperate on its own.